 At a Glance

-With 2.5 billion adults lacking access to financial services, improving access to finance affords many development opportunities.
-The World Bank’s Global Financial Inclusion Database (Global Findex) reports that three quarters of the world’s poor lack a bank account because of poverty, costs, travel distances, and the often burdensome requirements involved in opening an account.
-Only 25% of adults earning less than $2 a day have saved at a formal financial institution.
-Being “unbanked” is linked to income inequality: the richest 20% of adults in developing countries are more than twice as likely to have a formal account.
+The World Bank’s Global Financial Inclusion Database (Global Findex) reports that three-quarters of the world’s poor lack a bank account because of poverty, costs, travel distances and the often burdensome requirements involved in opening an account.
+Only 25 percent of adults earning less than $2 a day have saved money at a formal financial institution.
+Being “unbanked” is linked to income inequality: The richest 20 percent of adults in developing countries are more than twice as likely to have a formal account.

 Improving access to responsible finance has a positive impact on:

 · Household access, which helps families build assets, manage risks, and smooth consumption.
-An increasing body of evidence shows that when the appropriate service is matched with the needs of poor clients, financial services can lead to increased income and improved health and education, allowing children more days in school and families more regular meals.
+An increasing body of evidence shows that when the appropriate service is matched with the needs of poor clients, financial services can lead to increased income and improved health and education, allowing children to have more days in school and allowing families to have more regular meals.

-· Micro, small, and medium enterprises, which are, collectively, the largest employers in many low income countries.
-Yet, their growth is often stifled by lack of access to credit and savings services that would enable them to invest in fixed capital, grow their turnover, and employ more people.
-Savings, insurance, and payments services are also needed for firms to better manage risks and make new investments.
+· Micro, small and medium-sized enterprises (MSMEs), which are, collectively, the largest employers in many low-income countries.
+Yet their growth is often stifled by a lack of access to credit and savings services that would enable them to invest in fixed capital, increase their turnover and employ more people.
+Savings, insurance and payments services are also needed for firms to better manage risks and make new investments.
 About 200 million formal and informal businesses in developing countries lack the financing they need to grow, with a financing gap of $2.1 trillion to $2.6 trillion for MSMEs in developing economies.
 That sum is about one-third of the current outstanding MSME credit.

 · Spurring growth and reducing inequality, which is aided by integrated and universal financial systems.
-The G20 has made financial inclusion a permanent policy priority by establishing the Global Partnership for Financial Inclusion (GPFI)which counts the World Bank (WB), International Finance Corporation (IFC), and the Consultative Group to Assist the Poor (CGAP).
+The G-20 has made financial inclusion a permanent policy priority by establishing the Global Partnership for Financial Inclusion (GPFI), which includes the World Bank (WB), International Finance Corporation (IFC), and the Consultative Group to Assist the Poor (CGAP).
 The Alliance for Financial Inclusion and the Organisation for Economic Co-operation and Development (OECD) have been designated as implementing partners.

 Financial delivery systems can improve the efficiency and reduce the costs of public policy interventions.
 For example, Brazil’s Bolsa Familia shifted its government payments onto one electronic benefit payment card.
-As a result, transaction costs fell by 12.1 %, resulting in billions of dollars in savings.
-Mobile money--financial services such as payments and savings delivered through cellphones-- is promising as a means to dramatically reduce costs.
+As a result, transaction costs fell by 12.1 percent, resulting in billions of dollars in savings.
+Mobile money – financial services, such as payments and savings, delivered through cellphones – is promising as a means to dramatically reduce costs.
 It enables greater outreach to more people in isolated areas and can be safer and more convenient.

 Within the World Bank Group, different institutions work together towards responsible financial inclusion:

 The World Bank’s global surveys provide data and insights on financial inclusion, including the Global Financial Inclusion Database (Global Findex), a Bill and Melinda Gates Foundation funded survey of 150,000 people in 148 countries, implemented with Gallup, and the Global Payment Systems Survey (which covers financial infrastructure related to payments and mobile money, in 142 countries).
-Country-level diagnostics and surveys on financial sector development, SME finance and consumer protection are conducted globally, with World Bank support.
+Country-level diagnostics and surveys on financial sector development, Small and Medium Enterprises finance and consumer protection are conducted globally, with World Bank support.

-IFC works to create and support commercially viable microfinance institutions that can attract capital to scale up and respond to unmet demand.
+IFC’s focus is on creating and supporting commercially viable microfinance institutions that can attract the private capital needed to scale up and respond to unmet demand.
 IFC is playing an important role by demonstrating the business case for commercial microfinance and promoting it as an asset class to private institutional investors.
-Since pioneering commercial microfinance in the early 1990s, IFC has led innovation in microfinance, using technology, financial products, and policy to help financial institutions reach a greater numbers in a more cost-effective way.
-As of June 30, 2012, IFC had a $2 billion microfinance investment portfolio, and $53.6 million in advisory services, representing technical assistance for 70 projects.
+Since pioneering commercial microfinance in the early 1990s, IFC has continued to lead innovation in microfinance, using developments in technology, financial products, and policy to help financial institutions reach a greater number of people in a more cost-effective way.

-CGAP is widely recognized as the leading global knowledge resource for financial inclusion, offering vital information through its renowned publications and online knowledge resources that include the Microfinance Gateway and the CGAP Blog, which covers innovative trends in microfinance and technology.
+CGAP is widely recognized as a leading global knowledge resource for financial inclusion, offering vital information through its renowned publications and online knowledge resources that include the Microfinance Gateway and the CGAP Blog.

 CGAP projects cover a wide range of topics on financial inclusion and microfinance.
 Focus areas include developing new business models for mobile banking and promoting effective policy frameworks for branchless banking.
 CGAP also leads an innovative global program to understand how safety nets, livelihoods, and microfinance can be sequenced to create pathways for the poorest out of extreme poverty.